change-hi/change-hi.github.io/morea/hpc/experience-hpc-icebreaker.md

 # 1. Ice Breaker: How do you use computing?

 Break into small groups.
 Try to be in a group with people you haven't met before.

 Task:

 1. Introduce yourself to your group members.
 Name, background, degree program and your favorite movie.

-2. Appoint one person to be the "scribe" and to take notes on your conversation.

-3. Each person should briefly describe a project (professional or passion) which they're currently using computing for.
+2. Each person should briefly describe a project (professional or passion) which they're currently using computing for.
 Briefly describe the project goals, what frameworks/language/libray you're using, and tell us how things are progressing!

 Please spend five minutes having everyone describe their current computational projects, and have the scribe note it down.